A partial knowledge of friends of friends speeds social search: Discussion

-It is important to ask how much we can expect people to know about friends of their friends, and what effect human limitations on the extent of FoF knowledge has on search.
-The first problem is the sheer size of the sets of FoF.
-The average Gowalla user has 12 friends, but 2,016 distinct friends of friends.
-We can address this concern by limiting to no more than 12 the number of randomly chosen FoF whom the average person knows for each friend.
-This lowers the average number of friends of friends that a person need to know to just 125.3.
-Fortunately, for each of the metrics used in search only partial knowledge about any chosen FoF is needed.
-For distance, it is reasonable to expect that a person has at least partial knowledge of destinations of travels or past residences of each friend, especially if they are distant or unusual places.
-Likewise for communities, it is reasonable to assume that a person knows friends' attributes such as profession, interests, hobbies, and thus can associate them with appropriate community.
-In case of prominence, it is likely that a friend occasionally mentions some notable and prominent friends, which the listener will remember more vividly than when ordinary friends are mentioned.
+It is important to consider how much information people can retain about friends of their friends, and how human memory limitations affect social search.
+The first question arises because of the sheer size of the sets of i-friends.
+The average Gowalla user has 12 friends, but 2,016 distinct i-friends, which is due to prominent users, with as many as 8,000 friends, being more accessible through the use of i-friends.
+To address this concern, for each friend we limit to 15 the number of i-friends which are, if needed, uniformly randomly chosen from friends of this friend.
+This reduces the average number of friends of all friends of which a person is aware by order of magnitude, to 125.3, still not a small number.
+Fortunately, each of the metrics used in social search needs only very limited knowledge about any chosen friend of a friend.
+For distance, it is sufficient for a person to know something about travel destinations or past residences of each friend, especially if those are distant or unusual places.
+Likewise, for communities, it is reasonable to assume that a person knows the friend's attributes such as profession, interests, hobbies, and, thus, can associate some friends of this friend with an appropriate community.
+In case of prominence, it is likely that a friend occasionally mentions some notable or prominent friends, the existence of which the listener will remember more vividly than when ordinary friends are mentioned.

-Such partial and fragmented knowledge about FoF allows person holding the folder to forward it to a friend whose partially known friends have the best chance of reaching the target.
-We estimate that amount of the partial and fragmented knowledge about a friend of that friend is about 20 times smaller than the amount of information about the corresponding friend.
-With the average of 12 FoF per friend, the amount of information needed for all FoF is thus less than that what is needed for all friends.
+Such limited awareness of i-friends allows the node with a folder to send it to a friend of whose friends the sender is aware have a high chance to be the best choice for reaching the target.
+We estimate that the amount of such knowledge about a friend of that friend is at most $5\%$ of the amount of information about the corresponding friend.
+With the average of 15 i-friends per friend, the amount of such information about all i-friends is less than the amount of information held about each direct friend.